 In case you prefer to read instead of listening, I’m including a transcript of the practice beneath the audio player.
 Enjoy! xo

 P.S.
-If you missed last week’s video and are looking for a movement-based practice, you might want to check that out.
+If you’re looking for a movement-based practice, you might want to try last week’s yoga video.

 Slightly edited transcript: